You can create databases using the

 Log on to the

-Select Database Management in the menu, and click Create database, as shown in the figure below.
+Select Database Management in the left-side navigation pane, and click Create database, as shown in the following figure.

-Enter the information of the database you want to create, and click OK, as shown in the figure below.
+Enter the information of the database you want to create, and click OK, as shown in the following figure.

 Database (DB) name: Contains 2 to 64 characters which consist of lowercase letters, digits, underscores, or hyphens.
 It must begin with a letter and end with a letter or digit, e.g., dbname4example.